wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 XVIII.

-Capture of the Peacock, of 18 guns, by the V. S. sloop of war Hornet, of 16 guns--return of the Chesapeake from a cruise.
+Capture of the Peacock, of 18 guns, by the U. S. sloop of war Hornet, of 16 guns--return of the Chesapeake from a cruise.

 THE deeds of the renowned warriors, the patriots, and the valiant men of Columbia, have prepared a path for the scribe, which he is compelled to follow :